-Electronic phytosanitary certification:
+2. Electronic phytosanitary certification:

-- Organization of two exploratory missions for the implementation of the e-Phyto solution in the process of international trade, in Nigeria (November 28th December 2nd, 2022) and in Togo (March 13th -17th, 2023).
+- Organization of two exploratory missions for the implementation of the e-Phyto solution in the process of international trade, in Nigeria (November 28th - December 2nd, 2022) and in Togo (March 13th -17th, 2023).
 These two missions, coming in response to requests from these two countries, aim to assess the needs of key players in the public and private sectors in terms of digitalization.
-Furthermore, the missions are intended to identify the difficulties encountered in the field to obtain the phytosanitary certificate as well as the best ways to successfully digitalize this process to maximize its impact in terms of trade facilitation of the countries concerned. - National workshop for the official launching of the project of the digitization of the procedures of granting of phytosanitary certificate (e-phyto) on May 24th, 2023, in Lagos (Togo) finalized in June 2024 and on September 27th, 2023, in Lomé (Togo) and executed in July 2024. - The actions carried out within the framework of this project during the year 2023 include: - Organization of 5 training workshops in Nigeria and 3 in Togo for exporting companies, forwarding agents and administrative staff. - Exploratory mission with public treasuries for the electronic payment project. - Acquisition of IT equipment by the German Agency for International Cooperation (GIZ), a member of GATF.
-To date, 9 computers, 80 tablets and accessories, and 80 SIM cards have been distributed to Nigeria, along with 13 computers, 47 tablets and accessories, antivirus software, 10 printers and 47 SIM cards.
+Furthermore, the missions are intended to identify the difficulties encountered in the field to obtain the phytosanitary certificate as well as the best ways to successfully digitalize this process to maximize its impact in terms of trade facilitation of the countries concerned.

-- Technical and financial opportunities will continue to be explored with ICDT partners, with a view to conducting e-phyto activities in Burkina Faso, Mauritania and Benin, as well as regional workshops (Africa, Asia, Arab World). - Organization of a workshop on June 3 and 4 in Bangkok (Thailand), to launch a report entitled "Digital and Sustainable Trade Facilitation in Asian OIC Countries".
-This report is based on the results of the 5th United Nations Global Survey on Digital and Sustainable Trade Facilitation (2023). - A training workshop was organized from August 5 to 7 in Bogor, Republic of Indonesia, focusing on improving the risk management of the control and inspection system for imports of fish and fishery products in Indonesia.
+- National workshop for the official launching of the project of the digitization of the procedures of granting of phytosanitary certificate (e-phyto) on May 24th, 2023, in Lagos (Togo) finalized in June 2024 and on September 27th, 2023, in Lomé (Togo) and executed in July 2024. - The actions carried out within the framework of this project during the year 2023 include: - Organization of 5 training workshops in Nigeria and 3 in Togo for exporting companies, forwarding agents and administrative staff. - Exploratory mission with public treasuries for the electronic payment project. - Acquisition of IT equipment by the German Agency for International Cooperation (GIZ), a member of GATF.
+To date, 9 computers, 80 tablets and accessories, and 80 SIM cards have been distributed to Nigeria, along with 13 computers, 47 tablets and accessories, antivirus software, 10 printers and 47 SIM cards. - The implementation of simplified procedures and international trade controls for agricultural products will continue in 2025 through the introduction of electronic phytosanitary certificates, or "e-Phyto", in Chad, Mauritania, and Burkina Faso. - Organization of a workshop on June 3 and 4, 2024 in Bangkok (Thailand), to launch a report entitled "Digital and Sustainable Trade Facilitation in Asian OIC Countries".
+This report is based on the results of the 5th United Nations Global Survey on Digital and Sustainable Trade Facilitation (2023). - A training workshop was organized from August 5 to 7, 2024 in Bogor, Republic of Indonesia, focusing on improving the risk management of the control and inspection system for imports of fish and fishery products in Indonesia.
 The event was held in partnership with the Islamic Development Bank, the Global Trade Facilitation Alliance, TFO Canada, the Indonesia Quarantine Authority (IQA), and the Marine & Fishery Quality Assurance Agency (MFQAA).

-Digitalization of Land Transport Procedures:
+3. Digitalization of Land Transport Procedures: